Floccinaucinibilipilification/HelloKitty/README.md

-# HelloKitty
-AI for Healthcare Hackathon 2019
+# AI for Healthcare Hackathon 2019
+# Team: HelloKitty
+# Location: NYC

 ## psLove Challenge
 Using AI, predict when an upcoming period will most likely to start next for a given female user, helping women to predict fertile window and predict symptoms and correlations.
+The datasets can be downloaded [here](https://docs.google.com/forms/d/e/1FAIpQLSdcWrbhRqY6W2PE_uq0xLHTpITA0G_EhCxqS7TWN9JIgKKObA/viewform).

 ## Pipeline: